arafat-hasan/postgres-notes/README.md

 Upon installation, Postgres is set up to use `ident` authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.
 If a role exists within Postgres, a Unix/Linux username with the same name is able to sign in as that role.

 The installation procedure created a user account called `postgres` that is associated with the default Postgres role.
 In order to use Postgres, at first we have to log in using that role.

 So we have to switch over to the `postgres` unix user, which is created upon installation of Postgres and then from the `postgres` unix user  we will able to log on postgres server.
 ```
 [arafat@server ~]$ sudo -i -u postgres
 [postgres@server ~]$ psql
 ```

 Alternatively, to access a Postgres prompt without switching users
 ```
 [arafat@server ~]$ sudo -u postgres psql
 ```

-# Creating a New Postgres Role
+# Creating a New postgres Role

 To log in with ident-based authentication, we will need a Linux user with the same name as our Postgres role and database.

 If we don’t have a matching Linux user available, you have to create one with the adduser command.
 ```
-[arafat@server ~]$ sudo adduser arafat
+[arafat@server ~]$ sudo adduser postgresuser
 ```

+We showed how to create a unix user named `postgresuser` here, but we will not use it.
+Instead , we will use the existing `arafat` user for a new postgres roll.

-We have to create a postgres role.
+Now we will create a postgres role.
 After switching to `postgres` linux user:
 ```
 postgres@server:~$ createuser --interactive
 Enter name of role to add: arafat